Start Date

 • Attitudes and behaviours to be consistently displayed

-You will be employed in an appropriate job role within a Healthcare setting for at least 30 hrs per week and be working at a level above that of a Healthcare Support worker; having a more in-depth understanding of factors that influence health and ill-health (e.g. anatomy and physiology).
-You must be willing and able to work within the sphere of nursing and deliver high-quality person-centred care across healthcare settings.
-You must be working alongside a Registered Nurse/s or other registered healthcare professional.
+Applicants will be employed in an appropriate job role within a Healthcare setting, contracted for at least 30 hrs per week and be working at a level above that of a Healthcare Support worker, working alongside a Registered Nurse/s or other registered healthcare professional; having a more in-depth understanding of factors that influence health and ill-health (e.g. anatomy and physiology).
+The applicant must be willing and able to work within the sphere of nursing and deliver high-quality person-centred care across healthcare settings.

-Your setting must allow you to work all aspects of the nursing process, taking account of the perspectives and pathways of individuals, their families and/or carers providing high quality holistic and person-centred care to individuals.
+The applicants setting must allow them to work all aspects of the nursing process, taking account of the perspectives and pathways of individuals, their families and/or carers providing high quality holistic and person-centred care to individuals.

 On enrolment, Trainee Nursing Associates will be employed in a healthcare role.
 They should be employed in a setting where they can be supervised by a Registered Nurse or other registered healthcare professional in line with NMC guidelines.
 Individuals will need to demonstrate the ability to study a programme at academic level 5.

-Please note you will need to provide evidence of your qualifications when making an application.
+Please note applicants will need to provide evidence of qualifications when making an application.
 All international qualifications which are listed in the application to meet the entry criteria will need to be accompanied by a UK ENIC Statement of Comparability.

 Recognition of Prior Learning (RPL)